How To Make A Print-Ready PDF For Your Book

 A Disclaimer: every print facility is going to have some specific requirements.
 We’re going to focus on Lulu’s Print-Ready file requirements here.
 They will NOT match every book printer around the world, so be sure to check with any printer you might use to get their specifications before submitting your file.

-What is a Print-Ready File?
+What Is a Print-Ready File?

 The name says it all.
 A Print-Ready file is prepared for the printer’s specifications.